MontgomeryLab/tinyRNA/README.md

 6. An updated Paths File (`paths.yml`) with the path to the genome sequence.
 7. A Run Config file (`run_config.yml`) located in your working directory or the path to the file.
 The template provided does not need to be updated if you wish to use the default settings.

 To run an end-to-end analysis, be sure that you're working within the conda tinyrna environment (instructions above) in your terminal and optionally set your working directory that contains the Run Config file.
-Than, simply enter the following code into your terminal (if you are not working in the directory containing `run_config.yml`, provide the path before the name of the file - `path/to/run_config.yml`:
+Then, simply enter the following code into your terminal (if you are not working in the directory containing `run_config.yml`, provide the path before the name of the file - `path/to/run_config.yml`:

 ```
 tiny run --config run_config.yml